 Before Tek4Kids installed the water purification system, most families relied on rivers and pumps for their drinking water.
 Less than 8% of families in Haiti have access to clean drinking water and there are no sanitation programs to handle the sewage or trash in Haiti, which inevitably washes down into the waterways causing waterborne diseases such … Continue reading Clean Water Is a Stepping Stone to Success at St. John Bosco

-In Haiti, electricity is only available for a few hours per day.
-Tek4Kids providing a reliable source of electricity helps to improve the daily life of students and teachers in their learning environment.
-By putting an infrastructure in place, it has improved the functioning of the schools and improves the foundation for their academic success. … Continue reading Electricity Is an Essential Foundation for Success at St. John Bosco
+In Haiti, electricity is only available for a few hours each day.
+Tek4Kids has built the necessary infrastructure to provide a reliable source of electricity for St. John Bosco, improving the learning environment for both students and teachers.
+Reliable electricity helps students achieve academic success.
+In 2013, eight batteries were installed to operate the water … Continue reading Electricity Is an Essential Foundation for Success at St. John Bosco

-Tek4Kids partnered with St. John Bosco in 2013 to provide a technology based learning environment for students to help them excel with technology schools in order to have a better future.
-St. John Bosco serves more than 200 students ranging from grades one through six.
-Currently, computer classes are taught in fifth and sixth grades.
-A … Continue reading Students Excel in Technological Learning at St. John Bosco
+Tek4Kids partnered with St. John Bosco in 2013 to provide a technology-based learning environment for students, with the goal helping them excel in the field of technology and improve their opportunities for employment in the future.
+St. John Bosco serves more than 200 students in grades one through six.
+Currently, computer classes are taught in … Continue reading Students Excel in Technological Learning at St. John Bosco

-Electricity is part of the main infrastructure in the schools we partner with; Tek4Kids provides reliable electricity at the schools to be able to provide a functioning water purification system.
-Montfort School is one of Tek4Kids more distant schools, and is more difficult to reach due to very rough roads.
+Electricity is part of the infrastructure Tek4Kids provides in our partner schools.
+Reliable electricity is essential in order to provide a functioning water purification system.
+Providing the necessary infrastructure at Montfort School posed a challenge since is located quite a distance from our other partner schools and is difficult to reach due to steep, rough roads.

-The iPads were first introduced to Brother Paulin school in 2014. iPad instructor Laura Desmangles carries the iPads to each school to maximize the amount of students who can benefit from them.
-Currently there are two classes per week being held to serve students in the sixth grade classes at Brother Paulin.
-The goal of … Continue reading Students Are Enjoying Their iPads at Brother Paulin School
+iPads were first introduced at Brother Paulin school in 2014. iPad instructor Laura Desmangles transports the iPads to each school to maximize the number of students who can benefit from them.
+Currently, two classes per week are being held to serve students in the sixth grade classes at Brother Paulin.
+The goal of these classes is … Continue reading Students Are Enjoying Their iPads at Brother Paulin School

 Tek4Kids has provided 20 laptops to teach computer classes in three grades at Brother Paulin school which so far has been a success.
 Desks were built and chairs were provided for the students.
 We currently teach two computer classes per week.